CoffeeBeforeArch/CoffeeBeforeArch.github.io/_posts/2020-09-16-biased-branches.md

 When a branch is biased (e.g., mostly taken or mostly not-taken), we can inform the compiler about this things like GCC's `__builtin_expect`, or the more portable C++20 attribute `[[likely]]`/`[[unlikely]]`.
 While providing good hints and improve code scheduling and performance, providing bad hints can worsen performance.

-In this blog post, we will look at how performance can vary depending on how a branch is biased, then explore what benefits we can get from compiler hints.
-We will then compare the results to branchless versions of our benchmarks, and analyze the tradoffs between the implementations.
+In this blog post, we will look at how performance can vary based on degree at which a branch is biased.
+We'll then explore how compiler hints can improve code scheduling and performance.

 ### Link to the source code